SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 When you kill a creature with a language, you can capture its soul and keep it in your inventory.
 At any moment, you can consume a soul you own to gain a temporary extra Spell Dice.

 ## Hellforged
-Melee weapons in your hands have their damage dice increased by one size and inflict the same damage as your Maleficence if you want.
+Melee weapons in your hands have their damage dice increased by one size and inflict the same damage type as your Maleficence if you want.

 ## Cambion
 Your true heritage is finally revealed.
 Mortals will cower before your power.
 You gain wings and can fly as fast as you would run.